-The 50 most uninhabitable places on the planet from The 50 Most Uninhabitable Places on the Planet [Gallery]
+The 50 most uninhabitable places on the planet from The 50 Most Uninhabitable Places in the World

-The 50 Most Uninhabitable Places on the Planet [Gallery]
+The 50 Most Uninhabitable Places in the World

 Snake Island, Brazil